Jordan Ferrell: Professional

 On December 3, 2019, the Roots announced that Ferrell would serve as the team's new head coach after the team had parted ways with Bravo.
 In his first campaign in charge of the Roots, Ferrell lead the team to a 1-1-0 record in NISA's fall season.
-Ferrell further took the Roots to the NISA fall championship game, beating Chattanooga FC 3-2 and ultimately falling 2-1 to Detroit City FC in the championship.
+Ferrell further took the Roots to the NISA fall championship game, beating Chattanooga FC 3-2 and ultimately falling 2–1 to Detroit City FC in the championship.

 On November 16, 2020, Ferrell was named technical director of Oakland Roots and first team assistant Dario Pot named manager.
 On April 25, 2021, Ferrell took over as interim head coach (while still technical director) after Pot and the club mutually parted ways.
 On May 20, 2021, the club removed the interim tag for the remainder of the 2021 season.
 After the signing of Juan Guerra as head coach, Ferrell was solely technical director again.
+On November 13, 2025, the Oakland Roots announced that Ferrell will depart from his role as technical director by mutual agreement at the end of year.